 3 years to reach maturity

 Maranta is a genus of around 37 species of rhizomatous, evergreen perennials in the Marantaceae family.
 They are native to tropical regions of Central to Southern America and the West Indies.
-Some species are cultivated for their large, oval-shaped, colourful and strikingly veined leaves, and their habit of curling their leaves up at night, leading to the common name, Prayer plant.
-They are usually grown as houseplants in cool climates.
+Many are cultivated for their large, oval-shaped, colourful and strikingly veined leaves, and their habit of curling their leaves up at night, leading to the common name, Prayer plant.
+They are tender and won't cope with freezing weather, so are usually grown indoors as houseplants in cool climates.

 Sow seed when ripe, at a temperature between 13-18 degrees Celcius.